 Special Occasions

-You want to light a bonfire outside for a party.
-Maybe you’re camping with a few friends.
+You want to light a bonfire outside for a party, or maybe you’re camping with a few friends.
 This calls for bundles of firewood.
-To sell firewood by the bundle is to sell about 5-7 logs at a time.
+To sell firewood by the bundle, you sell about 5-7 logs at a time.
 If you want a hot fire to burn for several hours, you’ll need about five bundles.
 Fires burn a little beyond one bundle per hour.

 Using the Fireplace

-If you’re going to use firewood to heat your home every other week, you’d benefit from a face cord whose depletion would take a few months.
-You shouldn’t buy anything bigger than a face cord unless you use firewood exclusively to heat your home.
+If you use firewood to heat your home, you’d benefit from a face cord whose depletion would take a few months.
+Unless you use firewood exclusively to heat your home, it would be best not to buy anything bigger than a face cord.
 A fireplace can’t house more than three logs at a time, so weekly use will dig only moderately into your supply.

 Staying Warm in the Winter